IMTtugraz/PyQMRI/README.md

 ### Prerequisites

-A working python 3 installation with cython, pyfftw and ipyparallel Imageutilities from [https://github.com/VLOGroup/imageutilities] build with gpuNUFFT
+A working python 3 installation with numpy, scipy, matplotlib, cython, pyfftw numexp, and ipyparallel.
+We highly recommend to use Anaconda.
+To use Wavelet regularization the pywt package is required.

+The primaldual toolbox from [https://github.com/VLOGroup/imageutilities] build with gpuNUFFT

 ### Installing